poljar/weechat-matrix-rs/README.md

 # Configuration

 Configuration is completed primarily through the Weechat interface.
-First start Weechat, and then issue the following commands:
+First start Weechat, and then issue the following commands _(replace the placeholders in brackets [] with your own details)_:

-1. Add a server, username and password:
+1. Add a server _(make sure the url includes the scheme e.g. 'https://matrix.org')_:

        /matrix server add [server-name] [server-url]

+2. Set your username and password:

        /set matrix-rust.server.[server-name].username [username]
        /set matrix-rust.server.[server-name].password [password]

-2. Now try to connect:
+3. Now try to connect:

        /matrix connect [server-name]

-3. Automatically connect to the server
+4. Automatically connect to the server:

        /set matrix.server.[server-name].autoconnect on

-4. If everything works, save the configuration
+5. If everything works, save the configuration:

        /save